rancher/rke2/docs/security/policies.md

 ---
 This document describes how RKE2 configures `PodSecurityPolicies` and `NetworkPolicies` in order to be secure-by-default while also providing operators with maximum configuration flexibility.

+!!!
+NOTE: This document applies to RKE2 versions below v1.25.0+rke2r1, please refer to the [Pod Security Standards Documentation](pod_security_standards.md) for the default policy information for release line v1.25 and higher.

 #### Pod Security Policies

 RKE2 can be ran with or without the `profile: cis-1.6` configuration parameter.
 This will cause it to apply different `PodSecurityPolicies` (PSPs) at start-up.